City of Glasgow (1975–1996): Local government

 This reorganisation thus extended the city boundaries eastwards to include adjacent parts of Lanarkshire, including the historic royal burgh of Rutherglen and its environs plus neighbouring Cambuslang, small towns which had previously resisted the advances of Glasgow into their territory.

 The high population of Glasgow, Scotland's largest city, in comparison to other parts of Scotland presented issues for planners.
 With around 680,000 residents, its district was far bigger than the next-largest (Edinburgh, c.
 410,000) which itself was double the population of the third-largest (Aberdeen, c.
 210,000).
-Glasgow was also the capital of the powerful Strathclyde region, with the district offices at Glasgow City Chambers and the Strathclyde Regional Council offices about 1.3 km to the west at India Street.
+Glasgow was also the capital of the powerful Strathclyde region, with the district offices at Glasgow City Chambers and the Strathclyde Regional Council offices at Nye Bevan House about 1.3 km to the west at India Street.

 During the two decades of the district's existence, the city successfully emerged from a period of serious economic decline and negative reputation to present itself as a modern city and tourist destination, exemplified by the Glasgow's miles better civic marketing campaign followed by the success of the Glasgow Garden Festival in 1988 and recognition as the European City of Culture in 1990.